Sustainability

 Commitment to Biodiversity

-We believe that the conservation of biodiversity and the use of ecosystem services are essential for our business operations.We are helping to conserve long-tail irises, designated as a 1A threatened species.
+Some raw materials used for our products are derived from natural resources.
+In terms of sustainable procurement of raw materials, we think the conservation of ecosystems, including biodiversity is important.We are helping to conserve long-tail irises, designated as a 1A threatened species.
 Since 2015, we have been managing and nurturing this species’ seedlings from Kuboizumi-machi, Saga Prefecture on the premises of the Kyushu Head Office.

 Environmental Impact Reduction at Overseas Factories